Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to apply for Morocco e-Visa
+• Visa is NOT EXEMPT, but you are eligible to apply for Morocco e-Visa

 • E-Visa fee is 770 MAD, valid for 180 days, single-entry only